-For 35 years Lisa Orr has been professional potter and student of ceramics.
-She completed an MFA at the NYSCC at Alfred University in 1992 and later received grants including a Fulbright and a MAAA/NEA.
+For 39 years Lisa Orr has been a professional potter and student of ceramics.
+She completed an MFA at the New York State College of Ceramics at Alfred University in 1992 and later received grants including a Fulbright and a MAAA/NEA.
 Her work is in numerous public and private collections including the Fine Arts Museum of San Francisco, and the permanent collection of WOCEF in Korea.
-Currently she teaches, lectures and shows nationally and internationally.
+Currently, she teaches lectures and shows nationally and internationally.

-Lisa Orr’s artworks for the table often refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
-She invented her own production process after studying clay mold fragments in antiquated factories and museums.
-After forming pieces in molds, on the wheel, or both, she finishes with stamps, slips, sprigs and multihued glazes.
-Though Lisa Orr’s colors can evoke a healthy garden in bloom, it is the strength of her form that sets her work apart: it feels muscular and strong while showing fluidity.
-In this way she plays both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy–full of surprise.
-Her artwork is best presented with a freshly prepared meal.
+My artworks for the table refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
+I invented my own production process after studying clay mold fragments in antiquated factories and museums.
+After forming pieces in molds, on the wheel, or both, I finish with gestural animals, stamps, slips, sprigs, and multi-hued glazes.

 To some, my jewel tone glaze colors evoke a healthy garden in bloom or an underwater seascape.
 My colors, textures, and strength of my forms set my work apart; my forms are muscular and strong but also fluid.
 I engage both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy—I celebrate tiny surprises in my work.
 My colorful, shapely earthenware looks best holding a freshly prepared meal on the table.